-During the six months ended June 30, 2024 LPLFH repurchased 296,145 shares of common stock at a weighted-average price of \$236.39 for a total of \$70.0 million.
-As of June 30, 2024, the Company had \$830.0 million remaining under the existing share repurchase program.
+During the nine months ended September 30, 2024 LPLFH repurchased 296,145 shares of common stock at a weighted-average price of \$236.39 for a total of \$70.0 million.
+As of September 30, 2024, the Company had \$\$30.0 million remaining under the existing share repurchase program.
 As a result of the Company's planned acquisition of Atria, the Company paused share repurchases during the first quarter of 2024.
+The Company expects to resume share repurchases in the fourth quarter of 2024.
 Future share repurchases may be effected in open market or privately negotiated transactions, including transactions with affiliates, with the timing of purchases and the amount of stock purchased generally determined at the discretion of the Company within the constraints of the Credit Agreement and the Company's general working capital needs.